 Learn More About Lewis And Clark And The Lewis And Clark Salt Works

 Seaside is full of opportunities to learn about Lewis And Clark.
 A great place to learn about this expedition is the Lewis And Clark Monument salt cairn, and also at the Seaside Museum, which will walk you through thousands of years of local history and will bring to life the salt camp at the Lewis And Clark Monument that the famous explorers set up more than 200 years ago.
 The Lewis And Clark Salt Works is one of many important historic sites and plays an important part local Seaside history.
 The local historical society is very active in bringing the area’s historic sites like the Lewis and Clark salt works alive.

 Lewis And Clark Wildlife Refuge

 If you’re interested in seeing what the area looked like when it was still just a wilderness during the time of Lewis And Clark, check out the Lewis And Clark National Wildlife Refuge which is about 30 miles north west of Seaside.

 Local History Options

 If you’d like to visit more museums and learn more about the history of this part of the Oregon coast, we recommend taking the 30 minute drive north to Astoria to check out all the museums run by the Clatsop County Historical Society.

 The Oregon Film Museum, the Heritage Museum, the Flavel House Museum, and the Uppertown Firefighters Museum are all well worth the short drive from Seaside.

 The Population Of Seaside Oregon

 What’s your favorite thing to do when visiting Seaside Oregon?
+Have you ever explored the area around Seaside, Cannon Beach, and Fort Stevens?
 Let us know, share your photos of Seaside with us, and tag the friends and family you want to go to Seaside with!